Gap Minimization for Knowledge Sharing and Transfer: Proof of Theoretical Results

 Define $\Gamma = [\Gamma_1,\dots, \Gamma_K] \in \mathbb{R}^{N \times K}$, where for any $k\in 1,\dots,K$, $\Gamma_k = [\Gamma_k^\mathcal{T}; \Gamma^\mathcal{S}_k] = [\gamma_{1,k}^{\mathcal{T}}, \dots,\gamma_{N_\mathcal{S},k}^{\mathcal{S}}]^\top \in \mathbb{R}^N$ are the weights for the $k$-th base learner.
 Then, for any $\delta \in (0,1)$, we probability at least $1-\delta$, we have

 where $\gamma_\infty^\mathcal{T} = \max_k \{\|\Gamma_k^\mathcal{T}\|_\infty\}_{k=1}^K$ is the largest weight of the target sample over all the boosting iterations. \end{lemma}

-\begin{proof} We derive the generalization bound from the unweighted target training sample, treating source domain sample can be treated as a regularizer~\citep{liu2017understanding,liu2017algorithm}.
-Then, follow the similar proof schema as in Lemma 7.4 of~\citep{mohri2018foundations}, we have
+\begin{proof} We derive the generalization bound from the unweighted target training sample, treating the source domain sample as a regularizer~\citep{liu2017understanding,liu2017algorithm}.
+Then, following the similar proof schema as in Lemma 7.4 of~\citep{mohri2018foundations}, we have